hjoliver/cylc-doc/src/glossary.rst

    stall
    stalled workflow
-      A stalled workflow has not run to :term:`completion <workflow completion>` but cannot continue without manual intervention.
+      A stalled workflow has not :ref:`run to completion <workflow completion>` but cannot continue without manual intervention.

       A stalled scheduler stays alive for a configurable timeout period